KILTprotocol/spec-ext-credential-api/readme.md

 ### dApp

 Decentralized application – a website that can interact with the extension via the API it exposes.
-The example dApps in this specification are Attester and Verifier.
+The example dApps in this specification are issuer and Verifier.

 ## Specification of requirements